not-koushik/geo-navigator/README.md

 ## Getting started
 ### Prerequisites
-1. Android Studio installed on your machine.2
+1. Android Studio installed on your machine.
 2. A Firebase project set up with Realtime Database enabled.
 Add the google-services.json file in the app module.

 ### Installing